 Healthy coping mechanisms

-Coping mechanisms to help you deal with disorganized attachment style include:
+Coping mechanisms which may help with a disorganized attachment style include:

 - Journaling: Attachment styles start deep in your childhood, and exploring that trauma is a good first step to understanding (and eventually healing from) your attachment style.
 Start journaling about your childhood and how you think it affects you now.
 Look for patterns and themes that stand out.